sw2go/ts-clientside/README.md

 - Any change in ./src is immediately displayed in the browser
 - To Debug hit F5

 Hints:
-- Read comments in webpack.config.js
+- Read comments in webpack.config.js to understand how to
-- how to copy assets
+  - copy assets with loader type 'asset/resource' and the CopyPlugin
-- how to inject typescript not only to main page
+  - inject typescript-chunks to different html files
-- to build a file it must be referenced in a *.ts file (i.e. *.css)
+- To build a file it must be referenced in a *.ts file (i.e. *.css)
+- When moving the output-folder wwwroot adjust webpack.config.js and .vscode/settings.json